burlachenkok/exploring-python3/python_details.md

 List comprehension is described in Python Tutorial [1]:
 [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions), [nested list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#nested-list-comprehensions)

-## Working with List Dictionary and Set comprehensions
+## Working with List Dictionary and Set Comprehensions

 When programming, frequently we want to transform one type of data into another.
 As a simple example, consider the following code that computes square numbers: